Infrastructure & Growth Symposium

 - Taylor Sophia Pyle, 3rd Grade, Bannockburn ES

 - Emma Grospierre, 3rd Grade, Pine Crest ES

 After 20 years, the Bethesda Master Plan is getting a fresh new look.
 With the help of residents, businesses, and community groups, the Montgomery County Planning Department is looking to create a more modern Downtown Bethesda, while enhancing what has made this part of of our community such a success.
 The work on the Plan will be organized around three themes: social sustainability, economic sustainability and environmental sustainability.

 To begin this undertaking, the Planning Department and Parks Department collected information on the existing conditions found in Downtown Bethesda, including the environmental conditions, the historic resources, demographics and market/economic data (Which can be found in the Bethesda Briefing Book).
 With all of this information, the Planning Department will create a work plan and determine the scope of the work needed to properly meet the needs of all parties involved.
 Throughout the Spring of 2014 the Planning Department held public workshops & community meetings in order to take the current pulse of Bethesda residents, business owners, & stakeholders

-Coming in June 2014, the Planning Department will release its initial staff recommendations.
+This month the Planning Department will release its initial staff recommendations.
 After the initial set of recommendations are completed, the staff will create a draft for the Downtown Plan.
 After both of these documents are released, public comment will be solicited to help shape the collective vision of Downtown Bethesda.
 A helpful schedule of these proceedings can be found here.